 This is the best place to learn about and appreciate the cultures and themes prevalent during that time, as visible in the furniture and the photos.
 Many abstract masterpieces have also been hung here, along with a board dedicated to the photographer.

-When going on vacation, we want to help you make sure that you have the most comfortable stay.
-This is why we have drawn up a list of the top hotels in the vicinity of Bombay beach.
+When going on vacation, we want to help you ensure you have the most comfortable stay.
+This is why we have drawn up a list of the top hotels in the vicinity of Bombay Beach.

 Some of the rooms even have Salton Sea views!
 So, enjoy a relaxing getaway as you stay at one of the best hotels:

 Offering the best services and facilities in a unique environment, The Calipatria Inn and Suites is the paradise you’re looking for.
 Have your dream vacation tanning in the sun at the “oasis in the desert” (The Calipatria Inn and Suites).

 Its strategic location makes it the perfect choice for your Imperial Valley lodging requirements.
 The Calipatria Inn & Suites is the closest multi-service accommodation to many places you might need to visit.